Vinclin/CIS-1912-Dev-Platform-in-a-Box/README.md

 ### GitHub Actions
 - Workflow: `.github/workflows/ci.yml`.
 - Steps: checkout → setup uv/node/task → run pre-commit → execute lint/test/security via task wrappers → perform Compose validation (`scripts/healthcheck.sh`).
-- The job succeeds even if the Jarvis repo is not present, but emits warnings so you remember to clone or set `JARVIS_ROOT`.
+- The job succeeds even if the target project directory is not present, but emits warnings so you remember to clone it or set `TARGET_ROOT` correctly.
-- To integrate with a private Jarvis repo, add a checkout step in the workflow or extend `scripts/bootstrap.sh` to clone from a secret URL.
+- To integrate with a private repository, add a checkout step in the workflow or extend `scripts/bootstrap.sh` to clone from a secret URL.

 ---